Artifacts definition

 exclude_file_system

-Optional for: file, find, hash and stat
+Optional for: file, find, hash, stat

 version: 1.0